Ebaka716/searchV3/memoryBank/progress.md

 - Fixed all linter and build errors (unused imports, types, props).
 - Confirmed clean local and Vercel builds.
 - Merged dev to main after all fixes.

+## [2024-06-XX] Row-Based Card Grid Refactor & Search Results Improvements
+- Migrated all template layouts to a new row-based card grid system.
+Each template now declares its card rows declaratively, supporting `full`, `half`, and `thirds` row types for maximum flexibility and maintainability.
+- Refactored ClassicSearchResultsCard to accept a `query` prop for dynamic headings and a `results` prop for custom result sets.
+All usages now display the current query in the heading.
+- Compressed EarningsCard table, standardized all action buttons to ConversationButton, and confirmed all builds clean.

 ## Current Status
 - App builds and deploys cleanly on Vercel.